Robert FitzGerald, 19th Earl of Kildare

 Robert FitzGerald, 19th Earl of Kildare PC (Ire) (4 May 1675 – 20 February 1743), known as Robert FitzGerald until 1707, was an Irish peer.

 Background

 Kildare was the son of the Hon.
 Robert FitzGerald, younger son of George FitzGerald, 16th Earl of Kildare.
 His mother was Mary, daughter of James Clotworthy of Monninmore, County Londonderry.

 Career

-Kildare succeeded his first cousin as Earl of Kildare in 1707 and was sworn of the Irish Privy Council in 1710.
+Kildare succeeded his first cousin as Earl of Kildare in 1707 and was sworn into the Irish Privy Council in 1710.
 In 1714 he served as Lord Justice of Ireland.